TharuDB/TharuDB/README.md

 - Python

 💞️ I’m looking to collaborate on open-source projects, particularly those focused on web development and software testing.

+📫 How to reach me:
+- Email: tdbandara21@gmail.com

 😄 Pronouns: She/Her